RESEARCH STARTER

 Types of Decay

-Three major types of radioactive decays are found in nature.
+Three major types of radioactive decay are found in nature.
 They are called alpha, beta, and gamma decay (named for the first three letters of the Greek alphabet).
 The particles emitted in the decay are called alpha, beta, and gamma particles or rays.
 The mechanisms for the decays, their half-lives, and their effect on their surroundings differ widely.

 Emission of high-energy electromagnetic radiation consisting of higher-frequency X-rays, called gamma decay, allows the protons and neutrons to settle into lower energy states without changing the number of protons in the nucleus that decayed.
 Gamma decay particles carry no charge and have no mass.
 Because they are electromagnetic radiation, they travel long distances through matter and do little damage to the atoms through which they pass compared to the damage done by the passage of charged particles.
 The half-lives of gamma decays are usually very short.
 Common half-lives are about a billionth of a second; it is rare to find a gamma half-life as long as a second.
 The energy of the gamma radiation is characteristic of the energy levels of the protons and neutrons in the nucleus that emitted it.
 The pattern of emitted gamma rays can be used to identify a particular nuclear species.